Chapter 2 Working with data structures

 Here is how the dataframe looks like with the row and column index numbers:

-Subset the second to fourth rows, and the first two columns:
+Subset the first fourth rows, and the first two columns:

 Now, back to metadata dataframe: